About leukaemia

 There are 3 main types of blood cells:

-All blood cells come from a cell known as a stem cell.
+All blood cells come from cells known as stem cells.
 They start out as immature cells (blast cells) and then they develop into different types of mature blood cells.

-- Lymphoid stem cells develop into lymphocytes.
-These white blood cells fight infection.
+• Lymphoid stem cells develop into lymphocytes.
+Lymphocytes are white blood cells that fight infection.
 They are further divided into T-cells and B-cells, depending on how they fight infection.

-- Myeloid stem cells go on to form red blood cells, platelets and other types of white cells.
+• Myeloid stem cells go on to form red blood cells, platelets and some types of white blood cells.

 New blood cells are normally made in your bone marrow.
 Bone marrow is the soft spongy tissue that fills the centre of some of your bones.
 New cells move out of your bone marrow and into your blood.
 Old cells are replaced when needed.
 With leukaemia, this process of making and replacing blood cells goes wrong.